kubos/kubos/docs/os-docs/working-with-the-iobc.rst

 `A tutorial on this interface can be found here <http://tldp.org/HOWTO/Serial-Programming-HOWTO/x115.html>`__

-The ``/dev/ttyS1`` device has be preconfigured to be used for SLIP connections.
+The ``/dev/ttyS1`` device has been preconfigured to be used for SLIP connections.
 Please refer to the :ref:`SLIP instructions <slip>` for more information.

 User Data Partition